-Happy Monday after a beautiful weekend here in the northeast.
-Here are a few thoughts bouncing around in my head after a week of reading, podcasts, cruising social media and any other continuing ed.
+Happy Monday!
+Like every other Monday, here are a few thoughts bouncing around in my head after a week of reading, podcasts, cruising social media and any other continuing ed.
 Enjoy!
-Psychology > Physiology.
-You can have all the technology.
-You can have every new piece of equipment.
-You can have … Continue reading Monday Musings
+1. Never forget, there is a huge difference between being in a position of authority and being a leader.
+2. For team sport athletes, … Continue reading Monday Musings

+Happy Sunday!
 Just like every other Sunday, we have another group of podcasts and articles to read and listen to that I have dived into.
 Like every other week, there was a ton of content out there both in written form and through podcasts.
 Enjoy!
-Podcasts Like most weeks there was a lot of good listening material. … Continue reading S&C Week in Review: 6/2
+Podcasts Art of Coaching with Charlie Weingroff Just Fly Performance … Continue reading S&C Week in Review: 6/14

 Let's talk mobility.
 More specifically, thoracic spine mobility.
 I think it’s safe to say that the majority of T-Spine work is done poorly.
 It's no one's fault, it's just a tough area to target specifically.
 You'll often see too much compensation.
 Too much movement through joints we aren’t trying to target or shouldn’t be producing … Continue reading The Best T-Spine Rotation Exercise?

 When we look at developing power with athletes, we do so in 3 different ways.
 1. Jumps/Plyometrics = Bodyweight Power.
 Hurdle Jumps.
 Hurdle Hops.
 Bounding.2.
 Med Ball Throws = Light Implement Power.
 Slams.
 Throws.
 Rotational Tosses.
 Shot Puts.
 Chest Passes.3.
 Olympic Lifts = Heavy Implement Power.
 Hang Clean.
 Jump Squats.
 Snatches.
 Toss in some sprinting … Continue reading Our 3 Step Framework for Developing Power